jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 \----

 100258621(03:22 AM) :
 and also, but not.
-Hmm those kinds of expressions may do for odd boolean operators too... explore

-100258621(06:22 AM) :
+Hmm those kinds of expressions may do for odd boolean operators too... explore 100258621(06:22 AM) :

 nouns are objects, verbs are methods and adverbs are properties.
-Hmmm… the study of language and grammar will extend the symbol language.
+Hmmm... the study of language and grammar will extend the symbol language.

 Symbol non encapsulative (full referential) notation.
 Symbol total encapsulative notation (non referentia) (possible overlaps).
 Symbol obvious encapsulative notation ? level bound?